 Pre-Need Determination

 You do not have to wait for a death to occur to verify eligibility.
 By filing VA Form 40-10007, veterans can receive a Pre-Need Decision Letter.
-In 2025, the VA reported receiving over 9,000 of these applications monthly.
+The VA actively encourages this route, and pre-need applications make up a substantial and growing share of eligibility determinations.

 - Benefit: This removes the burden of finding discharge papers (DD214) during a time of grief.